-Software interrupts (Interrupt ID #3) are triggered by writing the memory-mapped interrupt pending register msip for a particular hart when operating in CLINT modes of operation, or the clicIntIP register when in CLIC modes of operation.
-The msip register is described in Table 82 and clicIntIP is described in Table 95.
+Software interrupts (Interrupt ID #3) are triggered by writing the memory-mapped interrupt pending register msip for a particular hart.
+The msip register is described in Table 65.

-Timer interrupts (Interrupt ID #7) are triggered when the memory-mapped register mtime is greater than or equal to the global timebase register mtimecmp, and both registers are part of the CLIC memory map.
+Timer interrupts (Interrupt ID #7) are triggered when the memory-mapped register mtime is greater than or equal to the global timebase register mtimecmp, and both registers are part of the CLINT memory map.
 The mtime and mtimecmp registers are generally only available in machine mode, unless the PMP grants user mode access to the memory-mapped region in which they reside.

-Global interrupts are usually first routed to a PLIC, then into the hart using external interrupts (Interrupt ID #11).
-As the E24 Core Complex does not implement a PLIC, this interrupt can optionally be disabled by tying it to logic 0.
+Global interrupts are usually first routed to the PLIC, then into the hart using external interrupts (Interrupt ID #11).